 Many also have general safety concerns about Tijuana and Mexico, but the area is ultimately as safe as anywhere else.
 You should obviously take precautions the way that you would when traveling to any unfamiliar city, but Tijuana itself does not present any outsized risk.
 Be kind to locals, stay aware of your surroundings, and ask for help when you need it.

-If you are looking for a cancer clinic in Tijuana, Immunity Therapy Center is a great place to start.
-Offering a wide range of treatments for cancer, Immunity Therapy Center is home to an experienced, knowledgeable team of medical professionals who are ready to provide hope with several treatment options.
+If you are looking for a cancer clinic in Tijuana, or southern California, Immunity Therapy Center is a great place to start.
+Offering a wide range of alternative treatments for prostate cancer, breast cancer, lung cancer, bronchus cancers, etc. Immunity Therapy Center is home to an experienced, knowledgeable team of medical professionals who are ready to provide hope with several treatment options.
 To learn more or to begin the first steps to receiving medical treatment, contact the Immunity Therapy Center team today.

 Written By: Dr. Adolfo Carrillo